 Sometimes we spend a bit too much time obsessing over this or even a bit too much money delving into it.
-However with free tools, we can get the info we need for a fair analysis and much more in a relatively short amount of the time.
-In this post I will show you the free tools, and thought process I use to quickly dissect and analyze my competitors giving me a curiosity satisfying idea of their search engine strategy and traffic, and new ideas for my own strategy.
+However, with free tools, we can get the info we need for a fair analysis and much more in a relatively short amount of the time.

 I focus on two aspects of interest.

 We all want to know how much traffic our competitors are getting.
 More than us, less than us – it’s a curiosity we can’t get rid of.
 Before I show the simple fast way to see this data it is important to note that these tools ESTIMATE traffic based on certain factors and should only be used to gauge trends and industry comparisons.
-In my experiences I have found these estimates to be about 4 times lower than the actually numbers but the trends to be in line
+In my experiences, I have found these estimates to be about four times lower than the actual numbers but the trends to be in line

 Start with SEMRUSH

 To view a site search traffic and keywords I use SEMRush .
 This tool shows you great data about sites’ search engine traffic based on estimates of keyword traffic and rankings.
 In its free form a user is allotted a few (I believe 5) uses per day, and limited information.
 However, the data provided in its limited form is quite powerful.